History of Singapore Airlines: Overview

 Singapore Airlines, along with Star Alliance partner South African Airways, was fined 25 million South African Rand (S$4.1 million) as an administrative penalty to partially settle a price-fixing investigation against the airline by the South African Competition Commission from 2008 to 2012.

 On 6 April 2012, Singapore Airlines phased out the last passenger 747 in its fleet after 39 years of service.
 A final round-trip commemorative flight was operated from Singapore to Hong Kong and back with flight numbers SQ747 and SQ748 respectively.
 As well as an extended flying time, special meals, performances and inflight celebrations, passengers were given well stocked 747 goody bags.
-The airline continued to use dedicated freighter 747s to operate cargo flights.
+The airline continues to use dedicated freighter 747s to operate cargo flights.

 The airline announced that it will end its direct flights from Singapore to both Newark and Los Angeles from 23 November 2013 and 20 October 2013, respectively.
 The flight to Newark was considered the longest flights in the world.
 However, Los Angeles will continue to be served from Singapore via Tokyo-Narita.
 On 13 October 2015, Singapore Airlines announced that it had signed an agreement with Airbus to be the launch customer of a new version of the Airbus A350 XWB called the A350-900ULR (for "Ultra Long Range").
 The flights began on 11 October 2018, with regular daily commercially scheduled flights starting from 18 October 2018.
 This version of the A350 would have a 2 class layout, with 67 Business Class seats and 94 Premium Economy seats.

 SIA was the launch customer for the Boeing 787-10, and it was delivered on 25 March 2018.

 In June 2018, Singapore Airlines and its subsidiary Scoot began listing Taiwan as part of China (Taiwan, China) under the requirement of the China Civil Aviation Authority to all foreign airlines that operates flights into its country.
 Other airlines such as American Airlines, Delta Airlines, United Airlines, Air Canada, Japan Airlines, All Nippon Airways, Lufthansa, Air New Zealand and Qantas, among others, also complied with this requirement.